We are working to reduce our total water consumption and associated demand on this scarce resource.

 Reducing our water consumption

 Starting from a 2017-18 benchmark of 420,000 cubic metres, the University is challenging itself to reduce water consumption despite an expected increase in residences over this time.
-The University has set itself a 15 per cent absolute water reduction target against the 17-18 benchmark.
+The University has exceeded it's initial 15 per cent absolute water reduction target against the 17-18 benchmark.

-Our progress on reducing water use is reported quarterly to the Executive Sustainability Steering Group, Infrastructure Management Board and annually to the Executive Board.
-These groups contain representation from across the University’s senior management and include student representation from the Students' Union and societies.
+Our progress on reducing water use is reported quarterly to the Environmental Sustainability Steering Group, and annually to the Executive Board.
+These groups contain representation from across the University’s senior management and include student representation from the Students' Union.

-- Other leak identification a repair work has saved an estimated further 13,000,000 litres per year
+- Other leak identification and repair work has saved over 20,000,000 litres per year.

-The University estate and landscaping is maintained by a dedicated team of in-house staff.
+The University estate and landscaping are maintained by a dedicated team of in-house staff.
 They employ a range of methods to conserve water: